Use the links below to jump to the information further down this page:

 You can view more information on the roadworks map by changing the following settings:

-- You can change the date range in the top right-hand box (the options are 2 weeks (default), 3 months or 12 months).
+- You can change the date range in the top left-hand box (the options are 2 weeks (default), 3 months or 12 months).

 - To display roadworks symbols, type the postcode or location of roadworks into the search box (under the date range) or zoom in to the area of Surrey you wish to view.
 Alternatively, if you are already zoomed in, zoom out to view entire road to display roadworks symbols.